-Complete Schedule R Corporation if the corporation is a partner of one or more partnerships or special partnerships.
-If you have share in more than three partnerships or special partnerships, you must also complete and submit with the return the amount of Schedules R1 Corporation that are necessary.
+Complete Schedule R1 Corporation, if the corporation is a partner of one or more partnerships or special partnerships.
+If you have share in more than three partnerships or special partnerships, you must also complete and submit with the return the amount of Schedules R1 Corporation that are necessary and indicate the amount of schedules submitted.

-Part I of Schedule R Corporation is used every year to determine the taxpayer's adjusted basis in each partnership or special partnership.
-In addition, you must indicate the type of form from which the information to be included on this schedule comes (Form 480.60 EC or K-1), type of taxable year (calendar or fiscal), name and employer identification number of the entity, and the control number and electronic filing confirmation number of Form 480.60 EC received, as applicable.
+Part I of Schedule R1 Corporation is used every year to determine the entity's adjusted basis in each partnership or special partnership.
+In addition, you must indicate the type of form from which the information to be included on this schedule comes (Form 480.60 EC or K-1), type of taxable year (calendar or fiscal), name and employer identification number of the entity, percentage